GoInterject/GoInterject.github.io/wGetStarted/L-Export-QuickExportAndPDF.md

 ![](/images/L-Export-QuickExPDF/03.png)
 <br>

 **Step 2:** To prevent this issue, you can use [Export Book](/wGetStarted/INTERJECT-Ribbon-Menu-Items.html#export-book) to create a new book and convert the data cell functions into regular values.
+Select Export Book and then Export Sheet or Export Workbook.

 ![](/images/L-Export-QuickExPDF/04.png)
 <br>